What is PreSchool?

 Develop physical skills such as jumping, hopping, throwing and catching a ball, running, climbing, balance, beginning to use scissors and drawing implements and block building.

 What Type Of PreSchool Is Available In Whitehorse?

 Whitehorse preschools offer a variety of programs to cater for the needs of the community.
 All programs are planned and implemented by an Early Childhood Teacher with the help of the Co-Educator.

 Preschool is not compulsory and not all children who apply will be successful in receiving a placement.
-Three year old preschool has less places available.
-Preschools provide more four year old places to ensure as many children as possible can access one year of funded preschool in the year prior to commencing school.
+3 year old preschool has less places available.
+Preschools provide more 4 year old places to ensure as many children as possible can access one year of preschool in the year prior to commencing school.

 Some preschools in Whitehorse offer a playgroup.
 Playgroups are run by parents who remain with their children.
 These groups encourage children to explore a broad environment, socialise with children their own age, and to communicate through play, songs and stories.

 When your child goes to preschool there will be lots of activities, experiences and time to play.
 Play in the young child's way of learning.
 All preschool programs will be different, as they are planned around the individual needs of each child, as well as the group as a whole.

 The Early Childhood Educator understands child development and knows how to assess each child's level of development.
 You may like to discuss with the educator how she or he does this.